LunaSare/spring2023-data-science/readings/week1_homework.md

          If the link is not available, a screen shot of the text is available [here]({{ site.baseurl }}/dataone-data-life-cycle).
          - How many steps are there in the DataOne life cycle?
 List the steps

+---
+---

 **Day 2**

-Read and prepare the following texts for in-class discussion:
+C) Read and prepare the following texts for in-class discussion:

    1. [8 Steps in the Data Life Cycle](https://online.hbs.edu/blog/post/data-life-cycle)
       - What is the importance of the data life cycle?